 - BE truthful,

-- ALWAYS provide timely, accurate and relevant information to the person you are pitching, and
+- BE timely and provide only accurate and relevant information to the person you are pitching, and

 - BE prepared for what comes next.